-- Your Compliance Risk Framework and compliance plan; - Conflicts of Interest for example, director and staff disclosures, accuracy of disclosures in your FSG and PDS and in your marketing documents and compensation arrangements; - Your Complaints, Disputes and Breaches Register: how they are monitored and reported, and errors fixed? - Your Website and Marketing Campaigns test the accuracy of marketing statements, disclaimers and footnotes and the adequacy of your records, review your Social Media policies and procedures; - Your training register for your representatives; - The role of your Responsible Managers and monitoring of licence conditions (eg AFSL, Australian Credit Licence); - Compliance with Codes of Practice; - New and changed products (do you have a product development checklist, are they authorized under your licences?, are the terms and conditions accurate and not misleading); - Your contracts register and arrangements with third party providers, strategic alliances and outsourcing (especially cross border arrangements); - Your resources (skills, HR, financial, technological).
+Your Compliance Risk Framework and compliance plan;

+Conflicts of Interest - for example, director and staff disclosures, accuracy of disclosures in your FSG and PDS and in your marketing documents and compensation arrangements;

+Your Complaints, Disputes and Breaches Register: how they are monitored and reported, and errors fixed?

+Your Website and Marketing Campaigns- test the accuracy of marketing statements, disclaimers and footnotes and the adequacy of your records, review your Social Media policies and procedures;

+Your training register for your representatives;

+The role of your Responsible Managers and monitoring of licence conditions (eg AFSL, Australian Credit Licence);

+The role of your BEAR accountable persons;

+Compliance with Codes of Practice;

+New and changed products (do you have a product development checklist, are they authorised under your licences?
+Are the terms and conditions accurate and not misleading, do they harm your customers?);

+Your contracts register and arrangements with third party providers, strategic alliances and outsourcing (especially cross border arrangements);

+Your resources (skills, HR, financial, technological).